 Mara Casey Tieken

-Mara Casey Tieken is a professor of education at Bates College in Lewiston, Maine.
-Her research focuses on educational equity for rural students and communities, including rural college access, rural school closure, and rural racial justice.
+Currently, Mara lives and works in Maine.
+She's a faculty member at Bates College, and her research focuses on educational equity for rural students and communities, including rural college access, rural school closure, and rural racial justice.

 Her 2014 book Why rural schools matter (University of North Carolina Press) is an ethnographic study examining how rural schools define and sustain their surrounding communities.